-I am currently trying to do a craft from each of the Arab League countries and today seemed like a good day to add Morocco!
+I recently made this Morocco flag candy dish as I am currently trying to do a craft from each of the Arab League countries and today seemed like a good day to add Morocco!

 Morocco (Arabic: المَغرِب) is a country located in North Africa, that has a mountainous interior, large tracts of desert and beautiful beaches along the Atlantic Ocean to the west and Mediterranean Sea to the north.
 Its capital is Rabat, but the major airport is located in the largest city: Casablanca.
 Moroccan culture is a blend of Arab, indigenous Berber, Sub-Saharan African, and European influences.

 The Morocco flag comprises of a red field with a black-bordered green pentagram.
 The red background on the Moroccan flag represents hardiness, bravery, strength and valour, while the green represents love, joy, wisdom, peace and hope, it also represents the color of Islam, whereas the five-pointed star represents the five pillars of Islam.